 Each morning there is a distribution time (actually multiple times) when guests log into the My Disney Experience app competing for a boarding pass, which allows them to be in the virtual queue.
 Throughout the day, the various boarding groups are called in a numbered order, and each guest is notified when it’s their turn to ride.

-It’s important to remember that only guests with a valid theme park ticket and park pass reservations to the Magic Kingdom on the same day will be able to make boarding group reservations for TRON.
+It’s important to remember that only guests with a valid theme park ticket and park pass reservations (Only required for most ticket types PRIOR to January 9th, 2024) to the Magic Kingdom on the same day will be able to make boarding group reservations for TRON.
 Don’t forget to link your theme park tickets to your My Disney Experience account otherwise you will not be able to get a park pass reservation.

 - REMEMBER: When the Virtual Queue is running, it’s the only free way you can ride TRON Lightcycle Run.
 If you don’t get into the Virtual Queue, the only other option is paying to ride using the Individual Lightning Lanes which is part of the new Disney Genie system.